pauljeannot/SnapSliderFilters/README.md

 ## Author

-Paul Jeannot, Computer Science & Engineering Student at University of Technology of Compiègne.
+Paul Jeannot, Computer Science & Engineering student at University of Technology of Compiègne.
 Contact at paul.jeannot95@gmail.com

 ## License

+Free Icons provided by [Icons8](https://icons8.com)

 SnapSliderFilters is available under the MIT license.
 See the LICENSE file for more info.